synergy2411/del-oct-23-frontend-adv-module-two/00-material/training_ref.md

   // to list down all the notes available in JSON file
 - node index.js read --title="..."
   // to read individual item from JSON file

+# Semantic Versioning (X.Y.Z)

+X - Major Version : New fetuares added in the app with code base change Y - Minor Version : New features added in the app without code base change Z - Patch Version - bug fixes / performance improvements

+1.0.0
+1.0.1

+1.1.0

+5.3.0
+5.3.1
+5.3.2
+5.3.3
+5.3.4

+^ -> compatiable and accepted all patch version

+5.3.0
+5.4.0
+5.5.0

+~ -> compatiable and accepted all minor version

+semver.org